GatePara/NSGFlex/README.md

 ## Introduction

-**NSGFlex** is an efficient open-source library uniquely designed for cross-architecture vectorization, enabling high-performance approximate nearest neighbor search (ANNS) on any platform equipped with a G++ compiler, be it x86, ARM, or others.
-It implements the algorithm described in our PVLDB paper - [Fast Approximate Nearest Neighbor Search With The Navigating Spread-out Graphs](http://www.vldb.org/pvldb/vol12/p461-fu.pdf).
-This implementation is notable for its portability and flexibility, designed to operate seamlessly across different computing environments without requiring any external dependencies.
+**NSGFlex** is an efficient open-source library designed for cross-platform vectorization, capable of performing high-performance approximate nearest neighbor searches (ANNS) on any platform equipped with a G++ compiler, including x86, ARM, and other architectures.

+This implementation is notable for its portability and flexibility, designed to operate seamlessly across different computing environments without requiring any external dependencies. **With just a dataset and a G++ compiler**, users can build NSG indices from scratch and conduct efficient ANNS searches across different platforms.
+This streamlined setup enables developers to quickly deploy and use NSGFlex, making it ideal for anyone learning nearest neighbor search solutions, even those using MacBook computers with M-series chips.

+It implements the algorithm described in the PVLDB paper - [Fast Approximate Nearest Neighbor Search With The Navigating Spread-out Graphs](http://www.vldb.org/pvldb/vol12/p461-fu.pdf).

 ### Highlights of NSGFlex: